Monday, July 03, 2006

 Fire & Fear

 Anyway, my fear of fire has always expressed itself by my storing the things most important to me close to my bed-those things that I would want to grab first (other than people) if a fire ever occurred.
 Back as a child and even a teen, it was Lambie.
 After my mom died and as a young married adult, it was pictures...irreplaceable photo albums of family and my wedding pictures.
 As a young mom, it turned into pictures and videos of my children.
-Now, it is my clack(Clay Aiken memorabilia)...magazines, videos, cds, dvds, MY COMPUTER, and external hard drives. *sigh*.
+As my kids grew, it became all of the data, pictures, and memories stored on my computer and external hard drives, *sigh*.
 The list is far too long.
 Now, I lay awake wondering if a pillow case would be big enough to dump all of the stuff in for me to haul out the window.
 Heh, who am I kidding?
 I'd need at least 5 pillow cases.
 Oh, and Lambie still sits on my night table.

-Here are some pictures of my most prized clack, an autographed "In Tune" magazine.
+Here are some pictures of one of my prized possessions, an autographed "In Tune" magazine.
 "Most prized" because I can not replace it and because of the memories of the Meet & Greet where I obtained it.
 Hey, look at it this way...at least I'm not posting a picture of Lambie.
 Unless you really want one that is *g*...

 Technorati Tags: